Rupository/ViewFinder/README.md

 ---
 ### Installation
 ---
-This extension is yet to be published to the Chrome Web Store.
-Once it is, it can be installed as a standard chromium extension.
+We currently support all Chromium-based browsers, such as Google Chrome, Helium, Edge, Brave and so on.
+Support for Firefox-based and WebKit-based browsers (like Safari) is planned in the near future.

+##### Quick Installation (Recommended)
+This extension can be installed directly from its [Chrome Web Store listing](https://chromewebstore.google.com/detail/mapdjnnflelpaofepmkfnacacnaieofo?utm_source=item-share-cb).

+##### Install from Source
-To download from this repository, proceed as follows:
+To install from this repository, proceed as follows:
   1. Download the latest release source code (ZIP) by clicking  [here](https://github.com/Rupository/ViewFinder/archive/refs/tags/v0.1.7.zip).

   3. Once downloaded, extract the ZIP to a directory of your choice.
 You may delete the ZIP file after this.

-  4. Now, navigate to `chrome://extensions/` and enable developer mode (other chromium-based browsers outside of Chrome, such as Brave or Helium are also supported).
+  4. Now, navigate to `chrome://extensions/` and enable developer mode (enter the appropriate lowercase browser name if not on Google Chrome).

   6. Click 'Load Unpacked' and navigate to the folder named `ViewFinder-x.x.x` saved in the earlier directory.
 Open this folder - this should load the extension to your chromium browser.